-All these guides are available on the product disc.
-To access them, use a Web browser to open the welcome.htm file located in the top-level directory of the installation media, and then select the Documentation tab.
+This guide is available on the product disc.
+To access it, use a Web browser to open the welcome.htm file located in the top-level directory of the installation media, and then select the Documentation tab.

 2 Logging In to the System as root